-At the date of this Offering Memorandum, the Framework aligns, among others, with (i) the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines published by the International Capital Markets Association, and (ii) the Principles for Positive Impact Finance published by the United Nations Environment Program - Finance Initiative.
-However, (i) such definition and guidelines may evolve from time to time and/or (ii) the Issuer may decide to depart from such definition and guidelines, in which cases such information will be specified in the Framework.
+At the date of this Offering Memorandum, the Framework aligns, among others, with (i) the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines published by the International Capital Markets Association in 2021 and (ii) the Principles for Positive Impact Finance published by the United Nations Environment Program - Finance Initiative in January 2017.
+The Framework and the definitions used therein may be modified to adapt to any update that may be made, in particular, to the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines, and/or the Principles for Positive Impact Finance.
+Such changes may have a negative impact on the market value and the liquidity of any Positive Impact Notes issued prior to their implementation.